Plaid accelerator announces inaugural cohort of fintech startups – TechCrunch

 The equity-free and capital-free program has chosen five early-stage fintech startups out of 100 applications to join its cohort, working on issues central to the financial services industry such as simplifying payments and access to credit.
 The accelerator, announced two months ago, is explicitly focused on backing underrepresented founders in tech.

 Last week, The Information reported that Plaid is nearing a new financing deal that would value the company at between $10 billion to $15 billion.
 Beyond a high valuation, Plaid sports a key characteristic that positions it well to help early-stage startups: it has gone through regulatory hurdles.
-Months ago, Plaid announced it would not merge with Visa in what would have been a $5.3 billion dollar acquisition.
-This event, as well as advice on how privat fintech startups can deal with policy issues, will be part of FinRise programming.
+Months ago, Plaid announced it would not merge with Visa in what would have been a $5.3 billion acquisition.
+This event, as well as advice on how private fintech startups can deal with policy issues, will be part of FinRise programming.

-While participants don’t get funding, FinRise has collated a number of “capital access partners” which basically means investors who are committed to meeting with these companies and potentially writing a check.
-This network includes Accion, Acrew, Amex Ventures, Flourish, Harlem Capital, Kapor, Matrix, Village Capital, Visible Hands, and First Round.
+While participants don’t get funding, FinRise has collated a number of “capital access partners,” which basically means investors who are committed to meeting with these companies and potentially writing a check.
+This network includes Accion, Acrew, Amex Ventures, Flourish, Harlem Capital, Kapor, Matrix, Village Capital, Visible Hands and First Round.

 Here’s a look at the five startups: